Sahlet/ideas/README.md

 ideas

-lock foridies in repository "My"
+Look for ideas in the repository "My"